gitpranav87/Sales_Overview_Dashboard/README.md

 ## Project Structure

-- **/SQL:** Contains SQL scripts for data extraction, transformation, and analysis.
+- **SQL:** Contains SQL scripts for data extraction, transformation, and analysis.
 Each script is well-documented to provide a clear understanding of the analysis process.

-- **/PowerBI:** Includes Power BI files (.pbix) for creating interactive visualizations based on the analyzed data.
+- **PowerBI:** Includes Power BI files (https://github.com/gitpranav87/Sales_Overview_Dashboard/blob/main/Sales_Overview_Dashboard.pbix) for creating interactive visualizations based on the analyzed data.

-- **/Data:** Stores the dataset(s) used in the project.
+- **Data:** Stores the dataset(s) used in the project.
 Make sure to include or properly link the data files for the scripts and Power BI files to function correctly.

-- **/Documentation:** Additional documentation, such as data dictionaries, methodology, or specific instructions, can be found here.

 ## Getting Started